Cosmological parameter inference with Bayesian statistics: A first look at Bayesian statistics

 \subsection{Contour plots and confidence regions}

-Once the best fit parameters are obtained we would like to know the confidence regions where values could be considered good candidates for our model.
+Once the best fit parameters are obtained, we would like to know the confidence regions where values could be considered good candidates for our model.
 The most logical election is to take values inside a compact region around the best fit value.
 Then, a natural choice are regions with constant $\chi^2$ boundaries.
-When the $\chi^2$ possesses more than one minimum, it is said that we have non-connected confidence regions, and for multi-variate Gaussian distributions (as the likelihood approximation in Eqn. \eqref{GLik}) these are ellipsoidal regions.
-In this section we exemplify how to calculate the confidence regions, following \cite{LiV}. \\
+When the $\chi^2$ possesses more than one minimum, it is said that we have non-connected confidence regions, and for multi-variate Gaussian distributions (as the likelihood approximation in Equation \eqref{GLik}) these are ellipsoidal regions.
+In this section, we exemplify how to calculate the confidence regions, following Reference \cite{LiV}.

-We consider a little perturbation from the best fit of chi-square $\Delta\chi^2=\chi^2-\chi^2_{best}$.
-Then we use the properties of $\chi^2$ distribution to define confidence regions for variations on $\chi^2$ to its minimum.
-In Table \ref{tableerrors} we see the typical $68.3 \%$, $95.4\%$ and $99.73\%$ confidence levels as a function of number of parameters $M$ for the joint confidence level.
-For Gaussian distributions (as likelihood) these correspond to the conventional 1, 2 and 3 $\sigma$ confidence levels.
-As an example we plot in Figure \ref{posteriord} the corresponding confidence regions associated to the coin example.
+We consider a small perturbation from the best fit of chi-square $\Delta\chi^2=\chi^2-\chi^2_{\rm best}$.
+Then, we use the properties of $\chi^2$ distribution to define confidence regions for variations on $\chi^2$ to its minimum.
+In Table \ref{tableerrors}, we see the typical $68.3 \%$, $95.4\%$, and $99.73\%$ confidence levels as a function of number of parameters $M$ for the joint confidence level.
+For Gaussian distributions, these correspond to the conventional 1, 2, and 3 $\sigma$ confidence levels.
+As an example, we plot in {Figure \ref{posteriord}} the corresponding confidence regions associated with the coin~example.

-The general recipe to compute constant $\chi^2$ confidence regions is as follows: after finding the best fit by minimizing $\chi^2$ (or maximizing the likelihood) and checking that $Q$ is acceptable for the best parameters, then: \begin{enumerate} \item Let $M$ be the number of parameters, $n$ the number of data and $p$ be the confidence limit desired. \item Solve the equation:
+The general recipe to compute constant $\chi^2$ confidence regions is as follows: after finding the best fit by minimizing $\chi^2$ (or maximizing the likelihood) and checking that $Q$ is acceptable for the best parameters, then: \begin{enumerate} \item Let $M$ be the number of parameters, $n$ the number of data and $p$ the confidence limit~desired. \item Solve the equation:

-\item Find the parameter region where $\chi^2\leq min(\chi^2)+\Delta\chi^2$.
-This defines the confidence region. \end{enumerate}
+\item {Find the parameter region where $\chi^2\leq min(\chi^2)+\Delta\chi^2$.
+This defines the confidence~region.} \end{enumerate}